hhandika/hhandika/CONTRIBUTING.md

 export GITHUB_TOKEN="your_personal_access_token"
 uv run python update_stats.py
 ```
-This will fetch live public stats, regenerate the SVGs in `stats/`, and update your local `README.md`.
+This will fetch live public stats, regenerate the SVGs in `assets/`, write
+`data/stats.json`, and update your local `README.md`.
+Repository checkouts used for line counting are shallow and temporary.
+If an
+individual repository cannot be counted, the published total is marked with an
+asterisk and the failure is recorded in `data/stats.json`.

 ---